0xACE3/RopeSnakeGame/README.md

 To play the game, install `rgbprint`.
-Open cmd and type `pip install rgbprint` or `pip install -r requirements.txt`.
+Open cmd and type `pip install rgbprint` or `pip install -r requirements.txt`
-After following steps, run `main.py`

 #### Note: The game still requires improvements.